dkapper01/PouchWise/README.md

 ### API Response

-The app's API retrieves heart rate data from the user's wearable device within a specified time range and returns the following data in the response:
+The app's API retrieves heart rate data from the CUDIS wearable device within a specified time range and returns the following data in the response:

 - **HTTP Status:** 200 (Success)
 - **Message:** "success" (Indicates the successful retrieval of heart rate data)